 Under normal build conditions, the SingularityCE definition file is

-saved into a container’s meta-data so that there is a record showing how
+saved into a container’s metadata so that there is a record of how the

-You can build into the same sandbox container multiple times (though the results may be unpredictable and it is generally better to delete your container and start from scratch).
+You can build into the same sandbox container multiple times (though the results may be unpredictable, and under most circumstances, it would be preferable to delete your container and start from scratch).

 build command will prompt you to decide whether or not to overwrite

-the container.
-Instead of this behavior you can use the
+existing container data.
+Instead of this behavior, you can use the

-option to build _into_ an existing container.
-This will cause
+--update option to build into an existing container.
+This will

 --update option is only valid when used with sandbox containers.

-This flag allows you to mount the Nvidia CUDA libraries of your host
+This flag allows you to mount the NVIDIA CUDA libraries from your host

-into your build environment.
-Libraries are mounted during the execution
+environment into your build environment.
+Libraries are mounted during

-This flag allows you to mount the AMD Rocm libraries of your host into
+This flag allows you to mount the AMD Rocm libraries from your host

-your build environment.
-Libraries are mounted during the execution of
+environment into your build environment.
+Libraries are mounted during

-This flag allows you to mount a directory, a file or an image during
+This flag allows you to mount a directory, file or image during build.

-run and can be specified multiple times, see user defined bind
+run subcommands of SingularityCE, and can be specified multiple

 This flag will run the